chirayupatel/ios-vanilla/README.md

 ### Flybits Project ID

-Once you have registered and created an account on the Flybits Developer Portal, head to the Project
+Once you have created an account on the Flybits Developer Portal and logged in, click the MyProjects link in the top right corner and "Create new project".
+Once you have finished creating a project, a Project ID is assigned to your project.
+This identifier is required for you to access our services.
+Add this to a new Property List file (plist) with one key-value pair in your Xcode project.
+Supply the key "ProjectID" and value set to your new ProjectID.

 ### Logging in with Single Sign-On